 Prior to joining the Global Designing Cities Initiative, Carlos worked as an international consultant for Vital Strategies, a leading global public health organization, where he was the urban design and public Space projects coordinator in Colombia for the Bloomberg Initiative for Global Road Safety.
 There, during five years, he contributed to strengthen technical and public policy capacities at the city and national levels on Road Safety with an urban design perspective for vulnerable users and sustainable modes of transport.

 Christie joined GDCI as an Administrative Coordinator in 2022, providing cross-cutting administrative and project support to the GDCI team.

 Prior to joining GDCI, Christie worked as a Program Assistant at the Lincoln Square Business Improvement District, where she acted as the logistical lead for day-to-day operations and communications, helping to make New York City’s Lincoln Square neighborhood cleaner, safer, and more beautiful.
 Christie has always been fascinated by the dynamic relationship between people and the built environment, and she strives to connect this passion with work that promotes sustainability, accessibility, and social equity in cities across the globe.

 Christie received a Bachelor of Arts in Urban Studies and Sociology from Fordham University, where she was awarded the Trinity Financial Fellowship in Urban Studies.
-Outside of GDCI, you can find Christie solo traveling with her 35mm film camera.
+She is currently pursuing a Master of Urban Planning at Hunter College.